GorazdKikelj/pycentral-log/README.md

 3. Default directory for returned data is data/
 4. Serial number is used for filename for device log results
 5. Summary event file event_list.txt is stored in log destination directory
 6. --start_date and --end_date overwrite fields in filter.json
+7. log and data directories are automatically created if does not exist

 ### Central Token JSON